 Gold and silver doré in the form of bullion that is produced from our San Martin Mine is shipped primarily to a refinery in Europe.
 We also have a contract and the ability to ship to a refinery in Brampton, Ontario to mitigate the potential impact of unrelated problems that could arise using a lone refinery such as strikes or other issues.
-The terms of the refinery contracts provide for payment of 99.5% to 99.9% of the gold (depending on the gold content of the doré, and 99.25% to 99.5% of the silver content with treatment charges of \$0.25/troy oz of doré) and refining charges of US\$1.00/troy oz of gold.
-Payment is due 5 - 20 days following receipt of the bullion at the refinery and based on the spot price when settled.
+The terms of the refinery contracts provide for payment of 99.25% to 99.9% of the gold and 99.25% to 99.5% of the silver content with treatment charges of 0.30 to 0.75/troy oz of doré and refining charges of US\$1.00/troy oz of gold.
+Payment is due 0.750 business days following receipt of the bullion at the refinery and based on the spot price when settled.